cfullelove/gemini-utils/Readme.md

 -   **Google Generative AI (Gemini 2.5 Pro):** For transcription, diarization, and summarization.
 -   **python-dotenv:** For managing environment variables.
 -   **Uvicorn:** ASGI server to run the FastAPI application.
+-   **HTML, JavaScript, Pico.css:** For the simple web frontend.

 ## Future Improvements

 -   Implement robust token validation.
 -   Add more detailed error logging.
 -   Support for more audio/video formats if needed.
--   Allow customization of the summarization prompt.
+-   Allow more detailed customization of the summarization prompt (the `prompt_context` field offers basic customization).
 -   Asynchronous processing for very large files to avoid long request times.